 - Stomach pain on the right side below your ribs.

 What causes preeclampsia?

 There is no exact cause of preeclampsia.
-Doctors believe that it could be related to a woman’s genes and diet.
+Women who have autoimmune disorders or blood vessel problems may be more likely to develop preeclampsia.
+Doctors believe it may also be related to a woman’s genes and diet.

 Women who have the following may be at greater risk: